|

 what we had been working hard on the last six years, his performance

+was incredible."
 The only thing

 missing from Nelson's resume last season was a senior major to add